matthew-scherf/Only-One/preliminary_paper.md

 - Nipkow, T., Paulson, L. C., & Wenzel, M. (2002). *Isabelle/HOL: A Proof Assistant for Higher-Order Logic*.
 Springer.
 - Paulson, L. C. (1994). *Isabelle: A Generic Theorem Prover*.
 Springer.

-[Additional references to be added as relevant literature is reviewed]

 ---